Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Proofs

-(2) Now, we prove Theorem~\ref{theorem1} for CBNB.
-Without any given causal order, RestCB uses the first two steps of the constraint-based algorithm (omitting the orientation step).
-Using the full constraint-based algorithm under the assumptions of causal Markov condition and causal sufficiency in addition to the faithfulness assumption (which we do not really assume), we would obtain the Markov equivalence class of WCG or ESG represented by a CPDAG.
-In our case, using RestCB, it is obvious that under the same assumptions but by replacing faithfulness with adjacency faithfulness, we obtain the true partially complete partially oriented (PCPO) WCG or ESG, i.e., true skeleton, all instantaneous relations are not oriented and all lagged relations are oriented.
-So, having the PCPO-WCG or PCPO-ECG, what is left to prove is that applying RestNB (Algorithm~\ref{algo:RestNB}) on the nodes $\textbf{V}^c_t$ of each cyclic group given the past parents $\textbf{P}^{\mathrm{c}}$ is free of confounding bias.
-To obtain the correct causal order $\textbf{O}^{\mathrm{c}}$ between nodes $\textbf{V}^c_t$, we need to verify that in the subgraph of the nodes $\textbf{V}^c_t$ (which is by definition acyclic) for every two adjacent nodes $X_t, Y_t\in \textbf{V}^c_t$, there exists set $\textbf{S}\subseteq\textbf{V}^c_t\{X_t, Y_t\}\cup \textbf{P}$, such that $\textbf{S}$ blocks all backdoor paths between $X_t$ and $Y_t$ (if there is no edge between nodes $X_t$ and $Y_t$, then there is no orientation to be determined by RestNB).
-Suppose $X_t\rightarrow Y_t$ in the true graph (but in the PCPO-WCG or PCPO-ECG this edge is unoriented) and there exists some backdoor path $\pi$ between $X_t$ and $Y_t$, we consider two cases:
+\mytheoremCBNB* \begin{proof} Without any given causal order, CB1 uses the first two steps of the constraint-based algorithm (omitting the orientation step).
+Using the full constraint-based algorithm under Assumptions~~\ref{assum:cs}, \ref{assum:cmc} and \ref{assum:adj_faithfulness}, we obtain correct partially complete partially oriented WCG or ECG $\mathcal{\hat G}^{\star}$, i.e., correct skeleton, all instantaneous relations are not oriented and all lagged relations are oriented.
+So, having $\mathcal{\hat G}^{\star}$, what is left to prove is that applying NB1$^\prime$ on the nodes $\mathbb{I}_t$ that belong to each of undirected cycle group $\mathbb{C}$ given the past parents $Pa_{\mathcal{\hat G}^{\star}}(\mathbb{I}_t)\backslash\mathbb{V}_t$ is free of confounding bias.